RasaHQ/rasa-2.x-form-examples/readme.md

 <img src="square-logo.svg" width=255 height=255 align="right">

-#  Rasa Form Examples
+#  Rasa 2.x Form Examples

+## Archived

 This repository contains a collection of tutorials that will help you understand forms.
 Each example is self contained and is part of a series of videos on our youtube channel.
 Note that all the demos here are built with Rasa 2.3 in mind.
+These examples won't work for Rasa 3.x onward.

 ## Installation